Taco Bell Crunchy Tacos

 3. Crumble in the ground beef and cook until brown.

-4. Transfer the cooked ground beef to a strainer and rinse the meat under hot water to remove all the grease.
+4. Transfer the cooked ground beef to a strainer and drain.
 Let the ground beef drain well.

 5. Meanwhile, wipe out the same pan you used to brown the meat and heat over medium-high.